 Basically, PAN card is an electronic system in which all the tax related information of a person or company is recorded against a single PAN number.
 Let us tell you that two tax paying entities can't have the same PAN Card.
 For major financial transaction PAN card is mandatory like for opening a bank account, sale or purchase of assets etc. That is why PAN card provides the details of the account holder in a unique way.

-10 characters of PAN card is divided into five parts.
-The first five figures of the representation are alphabets, the next four digits are numbers and the last number is again an alp0habet.
-All these digits have a meaning and reveal the information of the account holder.
-The meaning of each number has been explained below:
+Out of these 10 digits of PAN card: the first five figures represents alphabets, next four digits are numbers and the last number is again an alphabet.
+All these digits have some meaning and reveal the information of the account holder.

 The first three characters are normal alphabetic series starting from AAA to ZZZ.
-The I.T.
-Department allocates the digits randomly and is a combination of the letters such as AZT or ZRT.
+Department of I.T allocates the digits randomly which is a combination of the letters like AZT or ZRT.

 The fourth character represents the status of the PAN card holder.
 It is one of the most important character and those who deals in PAN card usually look at this character to identify the status of that particular person.
 The fourth character for a majority of PAN holders is the letter “P”, which stands for “person”.
 The other nine letters that can represent the fourth character are C, H, F, A, T, B, L, J, and G.